The Relevance of AI Chatbots

 Fail #2: Microsoft Copilot (formerly Bing Chat) gets emotional

-Microsoft Copilot, especially known under the old name Bing Chat, has also had one or the other fail.
-The user Kevin Lui gave an example on platform X (formerly Twitter) that the chatbot inappropriate emotions can show.
-Microsoft Copilot (Bing Chat) became angry when he talked to him because he asked him the same question several times, did not call him by his real name and claimed that the chatbot was lying.
-The chatbot was annoyed by the user's behavior and finally admitted that it was unable to adequately discuss the topic with him.
+Microsoft Copilot, best known by its former name Bing Chat, has also had its fair share of fails.
+User Kevin Lui shared an example on the platform X (formerly Twitter) of how the chatbot can display inappropriate emotions.
+Apparently, Microsoft Copilot (Bing Chat) became angry whilst he was chatting to it because he asked the same question several times, did not address it by its proper name, and claimed that the chatbot was lying.
+The chatbot took offence at the user’s behaviour and eventually admitted that it was unable to discuss the matter with him appropriately.

 Fail #3: DPD's chatbot becomes abusive

-However, due to a new update, the chatbot began to criticize your own company and in front of customers Swear words to use.
-The experience of DPD customer Ashley Beauchamp With the chatbot, which he shared on social media, went viral all over the world.
-In conversation with Ashley Beauchamp, the AI described DPD as the “worst delivery company in the world.”
-Although DPD immediately deactivated the responsible AI element and updated it, damage to the image is not that easy to repair.
+However, following a new update, the chatbot began criticising its own company and using swear words in front of customers.
+DPD customer Ashley Beauchamp’s experience with the chatbot, which he shared on social media, went viral worldwide.
+During the conversation with Ashley Beauchamp, the AI described DPD as the “worst delivery company in the world”.
+Although DPD immediately deactivated the AI component responsible and updated it, the damage to its reputation is not so easily repaired.

 Fail #4: NEDA's chatbot gives inappropriate advice

-The US association NEDA, short for National Eating Disorders Association, also had to deal with a chatbot scandal in May 2023.
-The non-profit organization introduced its chatbot Tessa with the aim of replacing the eating disorder hotline, which was previously managed by employees.
-However, the chatbot played users Weight loss advice off.
-Since recommendations of this type can be extremely problematic for those affected by eating disorders and can trigger pathological behavioral structures, Tessa had to be taken offline again after a short time.
-The outcry on social media was huge, like the Instagram post by user Sharon Maxwell clarifies:
+The US-based NEDA (National Eating Disorders Association) also faced a chatbot scandal in May 2023.
+The non-profit organisation launched its chatbot, Tessa, with the aim of replacing the eating disorders helpline, which had previously been staffed by employees.
+However, the chatbot was providing users with advice on weight loss.
+As recommendations of this kind can be highly problematic for those suffering from eating disorders and may trigger pathological behavioural patterns, Tessa had to be taken offline again after only a short time.
+There was a huge outcry on social media, as illustrated by this Instagram post by user Sharon Maxwell:

 Fail #5: Chevrolet's chatbot can be manipulated

-Car dealer Chevrolet in Watsonville actually had good intentions when they added a chatbot to their website.
-The purpose of artificial intelligence was to relieve service employees and to customer service to improve.
-However, users discovered after some time that the Chatbot can be manipulated is and can be persuaded to answer “yes” to even the most absurd suggestions.
-For example, user Chris Bakke got the bot to confirm the car purchase of a 2024 Chevy Tahoe for one US dollar as a final deal.
-Den Incident documented by Chris Bakke on X (Twitter) and thus caused significant damage to the car dealer's image:
+The Chevrolet car dealership in Watsonville had good intentions when it added a chatbot to its website.
+The aim of the artificial intelligence was to ease the workload on service staff and improve customer service.
+However, after a while, users realised that the chatbot could be manipulated and persuaded to respond with “Yes” even to the most absurd suggestions.
+For example, user Chris Bakke got the bot to confirm the purchase of a 2024 Chevy Tahoe for one US dollar as a legally binding deal.
+Chris Bakke documented the incident on X (Twitter), causing significant damage to the car dealership’s reputation:

 Fail #6: Air Canada's chatbot gives false information

-Even large and globally active companies such as Air Canada have already made chatbot failures, which illustrate that uncontrolled artificial intelligence can have undesirable consequences:
+Even large, global corporations such as Air Canada have already experienced chatbot failures, which highlight that uncontrolled artificial intelligence can have undesirable consequences:

-Jake Moffatt booked a flight from British Columbia to Toronto with Air Canada in November 2022 to attend his grandmother's funeral and was confirmed by the airline's chatbot that he could get a special discount for bereavement afterwards.
-It then turned out that the chatbot incorrect information made so Jake Mofatt pointed this out to Air Canada via email.
-Although the airline admitted the mistake, it did not arrange for a refund.
+In November 2022, Jake Moffatt booked a flight from British Columbia to Toronto with Air Canada to attend his grandmother’s funeral and had the airline’s chatbot confirm that he would subsequently be eligible for a special bereavement discount.
+It subsequently transpired that the chatbot had provided incorrect information, so Jake Moffatt notified Air Canada of this by email.
+Although the airline admitted the error, it still did not issue a refund.

-Now, a court ruled that Air Canada was responsible for both static and interactive content, including chatbots, on its website.
-The customer must be able to rely on finding correct information on the site.
-In Jake Moffatt's case, Air Canada therefore had to arrange for reimbursement and pay the court costs.
+A court has now ruled that Air Canada is responsible for both the static and interactive content on its website, including chatbots.
+Customers must be able to rely on finding accurate information on the site.
+In Jake Moffatt’s case, Air Canada was therefore ordered to issue the refund and bear the legal costs.

-The chatbot fails from ChatGPT, Microsoft Copilot (Bing Chat), DPD, NEDA, Chevrolet and Air Canada show how problematic AI chatbots can be with a lack of content control.
+The chatbot failures involving ChatGPT, Microsoft Copilot (Bing Chat), DPD, NEDA, Chevrolet and Air Canada demonstrate just how problematic AI chatbots can be when there is a lack of content control.

-On the one hand, it can damage the image and business of companieswhen unwanted information is published about the chatbot.
-An AI that sells cars for a dollar or describes its own company as the worst in the world can ensure that companies lose the trust of their customers on the one hand and incur financial losses on the other.
+On the one hand, it can damage a company’s image and business if undesirable information is published via the chatbot.
+An AI that sells cars for a dollar or describes its own company as the worst in the world can cause companies to lose the trust of their customers on the one hand and incur financial losses on the other.

-On the other hand, users also suffer damage if they incorrect, contrived, vulgar, or discriminatory content received.
-The example of NEDA's chatbot failure shows that playing out unsolicited answers can even have health effects.
+On the other hand, users also suffer harm when they receive incorrect, fabricated, vulgar or discriminatory content.
+The example of NEDA’s chatbot failure illustrates that the unintended display of responses can even have health implications.

-Here are four tips to help you avoid any chatbot fails and find the right chatbot provider for your business.
+Below are four tips to help you avoid all chatbot pitfalls and find the right chatbot provider for your business.

 Controlled AI

-We never tire of stressing it out: Trust is good, control is better.
-Generative AI offers impressive, creative capabilities: It is able to generate content (text, images, code, etc.) independently, which has the advantage that it does not have to be created and entered manually.
-However, in order to avoid playing out unwanted, business-damaging and fabricated information, the chatbot provider must offer the option of Manually manage and change chatbot content in the backend or in an interface — This is the only way a company can maintain control.
+We cannot stress this enough: trust is good, but control is better.
+Generative AI offers impressive creative capabilities: it is able to generate content (text, images, code, etc.) independently, which has the advantage that this content does not need to be created and entered manually.
+However, to prevent the dissemination of unwanted, business-damaging and fabricated information, the chatbot provider must offer the option to manually manage and modify the chatbot’s content in the backend or via an interface – this is the only way for a company to retain control.

-In fact, a chatbot without control hallucinates whenever an unknown topic doesn't match the patterns it has learned.
-In this case, he prefers to think things up in order to be able to answer the question at all.
-With controlled GenAI, this cannot happen: In this case, the chatbot's response texts are generated automatically, but in contrast to ChatGPT & Co., these are not directly played out to users.
-The AI therefore creates several concepts, content texts, etc. and suggests them to the chatbot owner.
-The chatbot owner, i.e. the person who manages the chatbot's content (an employee of the company), can now decide for himself whether the answers should go online in this form or should be adjusted.
+A chatbot without control will, in fact, ‘hallucinate’ whenever an unfamiliar topic does not fit its learned patterns.
+In such cases, it prefers to make things up in order to be able to provide any kind of response to the query.
+With controlled GenAI, this cannot happen: in this scenario, the chatbot’s response texts are generated automatically, but unlike ChatGPT and similar systems, they are not displayed directly to the user.
+The AI therefore creates several drafts, content texts, etc., and suggests these to the chatbot owner.
+The chatbot owner – that is, the person who manages the chatbot’s content (a company employee) – can then decide for themselves whether the responses should go live in this form or be further adapted.

 GDPR compliance

-Another important criterion for avoiding chatbot fails is the topic data protection.
-Chatbots from companies such as OpenAI, whose servers are located in the USA and possibly third countries and which do not communicate transparently about their data processing, are not GDPR-compliant.
-It is therefore a good idea to select a chatbot provider that has Servers in Germany hosts that encryption made possible by data and security measures such as Two-factor authentication or the individual setting of access rights guaranteed on the chatbot's content.
+Another key factor in avoiding chatbot failures is data protection.
+Chatbots from companies such as OpenAI, whose servers are located in the US and possibly other countries, and which do not communicate transparently about their data processing, are not GDPR-compliant.
+It therefore makes sense to choose a chatbot provider that hosts its servers in Germany, enables data encryption and guarantees security measures such as two-factor authentication or the customisation of access rights to the chatbot’s content.

-Not all chatbots are the same: So there is rule-based or AI-based chatbots, the option of hybrid chatbots from bot and live chat, a connection of chatbot and other communication channels (e.g. WhatsApp Business or Telegram) or the integration of a chatbot into existing tools such as shop systems or CRM software.
-In order to find out which solution is best for your own company, you should determine for yourself what your specific use case looks like: What goals should be pursued with the chatbot?
-What needs should the chatbot meet?
-Get in touch with chatbot providers and get free and non-binding advice to find the right provider for you and avoid chatbot fails of any kind.
-For more tips that are helpful for introducing a chatbot, read our article”Introducing a chatbot: How to do it in 6 steps”.
+Not all chatbots are the same: there are rule-based or AI-based chatbots, the option of a hybrid chatbot combining a bot and live chat, a combination of a chatbot and other communication channels (e.g. WhatsApp Business or Telegram), or the integration of a chatbot into existing tools such as shop systems or CRM software.
+To find out which solution is best for your own business, you should first define your specific use case: What objectives should the chatbot achieve?
+What needs should the chatbot fulfil?
+Get in touch with chatbot providers and seek free, no-obligation advice to find the right provider for you and avoid chatbot failures of any kind.
+You can find further tips to help with the introduction of a chatbot in our article “Introducing a chatbot: How to succeed in 6 steps”.

 Transparency & human take-over

-Another important point to prevent chatbot failures is the issue of transparency.
-So for chatbot users no false expectations are raised, the design and content of the chatbot should clearly communicate that the bot is not a real person, but a technology.
-Chatbots should not answer every question at all costs, but should primarily process simple, recurring inquiries.
-It is a good idea to always give users the opportunity to talk to an employee — whether by telephone, e-mail, live chat or another communication channel.
-This avoids misunderstandings about what the chatbot can and cannot do.
+Another key factor in preventing chatbot failures is transparency.
+To ensure that chatbot users do not have unrealistic expectations, the chatbot’s design and content should clearly communicate that the bot is not a real person, but a piece of technology.
+Chatbots should not attempt to answer every single question at all costs, but should primarily handle simple, recurring queries.
+It is advisable to always give users the option to speak to a member of staff – whether by phone, email, live chat or another communication channel.
+This prevents any misunderstandings about what the chatbot can and cannot do.
 You can find more information on this topic in our article Human Takeover: The Chatbot Human Handover.

-Chatbot fails, such as those from ChatGPT, Microsoft Copilot (Bing Chat), or other chatbots that are based on generative AI but offer no control options, illustrate how important it is to choose the right chatbot provider.
-In order to be able to successfully use an AI chatbot in a company in customer communication without running the risk of a chatbot failure, the provider must offer the ability to manage and customize chatbot content.
-Only with controlled artificial intelligence Companies create added value for their customers in customer communication and at the same time improve their internal processes by increasing efficiency and streamlining processes.
+Chatbot failures such as those experienced with ChatGPT, Microsoft Copilot (Bing Chat) or other chatbots based on generative AI but lacking any means of control highlight just how important it is to choose the right chatbot provider.
+To successfully deploy an AI chatbot within a company for customer communication without running the risk of a chatbot failure, the provider must offer the ability to manage and customise chatbot content.
+Only with the help of controlled artificial intelligence can companies create added value for their customers in customer communication whilst simultaneously improving their internal processes by increasing efficiency and streamlining workflows.

 Would you like to find out what controlled AI looks like in practice?
-Create your chatbot prototype with moinAI in just four steps - free of charge and without obligation, of course.
+Create your chatbot prototype with moinAI in just four steps – free of charge and with no obligation, of course.